hbkworld/ea-engine-cookbook/README.md

 # HBK-EA Engine Examples

 Welcome to the official repository for the HBK-EA engine examples.
-This repository contains a collection of sample code and applications for interfacing with the HBK 3670 USB Data Acquisition System (DAQ) using Python, MATLAB, and C#.
+This repository contains a collection of sample code and applications for interfacing with the HBK 3670 USB Data Acquisition System (DAQ) using Python, MATLAB and C#.

 ## Overview